Thread Count 101

 The truth about thread count.

 First, a basic definition: thread count is the number of threads woven into one square inch of fabric.
-Thread count has become a popular buzz-word over the years, but very few people know that there are other more important components that make a sheet luxurious and long-lasting.
+Thread count has become a popular buzz-word over the years, but very few people know that there are other more important components that make a sheet luxurious and long-lasting, and that the thread count is really just a personal preference.

 - The type of cotton.
-Egyptian is the best due to the strength and length of its long fibres.
+Egyptian cotton is considered to be the best in the world, due to the strength and length of its extra-long fibres.

 - Where the fabric is woven.
 Italian mills are the world's foremost experts thanks to their long history of weaving and superior technology.

-- The thread count.
-Look for a thread count higher than 200 t.c., but remember, thread count is a personal preference!
+The thread count.
+Look for a thread count higher than 200 t.c. (less than 200 t.c is called muslin), but remember, thread count is a personal preference!

-Discerning consumers should always look for Egyptian cotton sheets.
-But be forewarned: labels can be misleading.
+Discerning consumers should always look for Egyptian cotton sheets, but be forewarned!
+Labels can be misleading.
 While numerous brands claim to use Egyptian cotton, their linens may contain as little as one percent.
-Look for packaging that says 100% or pure Egyptian cotton.
+Look for packaging that says 100% or pure Egyptian cotton, like ours.
 Also, where the product is made is not necessarily where the fabric is woven.
+If you find a very inexpensive sheet with a really high thread count, it's probably not pure Egyptian cotton, and/or has an inferior weave.

 The way in which fabric is woven also has a major effect on its feel.
 Percale is woven in a basic criss cross weave (one-over, one-under) and has a thread count higher than 200.
 It tends to be more crisp and cool, like a classic button down shirt.
 Cotton Satin fabric is made using a satin weave structure (four over and one under), which gives the fabric a sheen and silkier feel.
 But that doesn’t mean satin is better than percale, they each provide their own unique experience.